learn-with-aws/terraform/README.md

             error_message = "For the prefix value only a-z, A-Z and 0-9 are allowed."
           }
         }

+## Data Source

+      - Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.
+      - Data sources can be used for a number of reasons; but their goal is to do something and then give you data.

+      Example-1 :

+                data "aws_ami" "web" {
+                  filter {
+                    name   = "state"
+                    values = ["available"]
+                  }

+                  filter {
+                    name   = "tag:Component"
+                    values = ["web"]
+                  }

+                  most_recent = true
+                }

+       Example-2  :

+                data "ibm_resource_group" "res_grp" {
+                  name = var.resource_group
+                }

 ### Terraform scripts need to be ready for the following topics.